ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/disgenet/Readme.md

 First, the DisGeNET proteins are mapped to Protein.
     Therefore, first, the identifiers and alternative identifiers of protein are loaded.
     Then the TSV file and the cypher file are generated with the additional cypher query.
-    Next, the DIsGeNET proteins are loaded and mapped with the UniProt id to the identifier and alternative id.
+    Next, the DisGeNET proteins are loaded and mapped with the UniProt id to the identifier and alternative id.
 All mapped pairs are written into the TSV file.

 Next, the DisGeNET variants are mapped to Variant:
     First, all variants with dbSNP as xref are loaded and written into a dictionary.